 Anonymous Browsing

-Routes your traffic through three relays operated by volunteers worldwide.
-Prevents tracking and hides your IP address.
-Slower than a standard browser but effective for sensitive research and communications.
+Routes your traffic through three volunteer-run relays worldwide.
+Hides your IP address and prevents tracking.
+Slower than a regular browser but effective for sensitive research.

 DuckDuckGo